4paradigm/OpenMLDB/docs/en/use_case/talkingdata_demo.md

 # OpenMLDB + XGBoost: TalkingData Ad Tracking Fraud Detection

-We will demonstrate how to use [OpenMLDB](https://github.com/4paradigm/OpenMLDB) together with other open source software to develop a machine learning script in order to complete the TalkingData AD Fraud Detection challenge (see more information on this challenge in [Kaggle](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/overview)).
+We will demonstrate how to use [OpenMLDB](https://github.com/4paradigm/OpenMLDB) together with other open source software to develop a machine learning application in order to complete the TalkingData AD Fraud Detection challenge (see more information on this challenge in [Kaggle](https://www.kaggle.com/c/talkingdata-adtracking-fraud-detection/overview)).

 ## 1 Preparations